Lewis stars as Ireland hammer Zimbabwe

-Gaby Lewis: Opener hits unbeaten 96 as Ireland move 2-1 up in Zimbabwe series
+Gaby Lewis hits unbeaten 96 as Ireland move 2-1 up in Zimbabwe series

 Last updated on .From the section Cricket